QCLectic/javascript-exercises/12_findTheOldest/README.md

 - You should return the whole person object, but the tests mostly just check to make sure the name is correct.
 - this can be done with a couple of chained array methods, or by using `reduce`.
 - One of the tests checks for people with no death-date.. use JavaScript's Date function to get their age as of today.

+//compare array of objects, return oldest person among them.

+//if no death year is provided, use current year.
+//subtract current year from birth year. store result in array tied to name
+//sort the array by age
+//return name of oldest person